Shippable/docs/sources/platform/overview.md

 [Workflow](workflow/overview) makes it easy to connect all of the "Islands of Automation" into DevOps assembly lines across all environments, projects, and tools.
 They are actually dependency charts where upstream activities broadcast events and job state to downstream relying activities.
 This helps co-ordinate tasks centrally across diverse DevOps activities without having to custom build custom DIY scripts to integrate them along with a state database to persist the job output information.
 Workflows are authored through a simple declarative language

+## Integrations
+[Integrations](/platform/integration/overview) are used to connect your Shippable CI or CD workflows to third party platforms or services and also manage secrets that might be needed by your applications.
+They are owned by users of our platform and the scope feature allows you to decide which organizations/repos have access to use it in their DevOps activities.

 ## Runtime
 [Runtime](/platform/runtime/overview/) is used to execute the DevOps activities involved in the Assembly Line.
 The platform prepares the runtime by installing all the packages and their dependencies needed by your automation script, securely injecting the secrets that are necessary and also configuring the CLIs that are needed for the activity.

 For example, if you are authoring a job that copies a file to `S3`, Runtime will automatically spin up an environment that has AWS CLI, configure it with the supplied AWS credentials and get it fully ready to run your first `S3` command.

-## Integrations
-[Integrations](/platform/integration/overview) are used to connect your Shippable CI or CD workflows to third party platforms or services and also manage secrets that might be needed by your applications.
-They are owned by users of our platform and the scope feature allows you to decide which organizations/repos have access to use it in their DevOps activities.

 ## Visibility
-[Visibility](/platform/visibility/overview) offers reporting, audit and analytics on the status and performance of all DevOps activities.
+[Visibility](/platform/visibility/overview) is a critical piece that allows your to visualize all your DevOps activities in a single end-to-end connected view.
+In addition, you can also quickly identify problem areas and bottlenecks to stream line your Continuous Delivery process.
+It also provides reporting, audit and analytics on the status and performance of your software lifecycle.

 ## Management
-[Management](/platform/management/overview) is about managing the assembly line.
-Creating secrets, ability to pause unpause actitvities, rolling back, upgrades etc. are all activities that Management can help with
+[Management](/platform/management/overview) is all about ability to control the flow of deployable units across your entire assembly line.
+It about giving you the option to implement "Automation with a human touch" i.e. **Jidoka**.
+Creating secrets, ability to pause or unpause actitvities, rolling back, upgrades etc. are all activities that Management can help with

 ## Further Reading
 * [Quick Start to CI](/getting-started/ci-sample)